Leading Change: International Federations and the Future of Women in Coaching

 Women remain significantly underrepresented in coaching and leadership roles across global sport.

-This gap has important consequences for participation, motivation and belonging.
 Despite increasing attention to gender equity, many structural, cultural and organisational barriers continue to limit the recruitment, development and long‑term retention of women coaches and leaders.
-IFs play a central role in shaping the policies, safeguarding standards and development pathways that determine whether women can access and thrive in coaching roles, yet little research has examined how these organisations approach this responsibility.
+IFs play an important role in shaping the policies, safeguarding standards and development pathways that determine whether women can access and thrive in coaching roles, yet little research has examined how these organisations approach this responsibility.

 Project description:

-The study focuses on how IFs define and deliver approaches to women’s coaching across diverse regions and sporting contexts.
-It explores how historical strategies have shaped current practice, how resources and structures operate today, and how future opportunities for strengthening women’s coaching can be realised.
+The study focuses on IF approaches to women’s coaching.
+It explores how historical strategies have shaped current practice and how future opportunities for strengthening women’s coaching can be realised.

-A combination of document analysis and in‑depth, semi‑structured interviews with International Federations, National Federations and focus groups with women coaches provides a detailed understanding of the political, economic, social, technological, legal and organisational factors affecting this work.
+A combination of document analysis and in‑depth semi‑structured interviews with International Federations and National Federations, alongside focus groups with women coaches will provide a detailed understanding of the political, economic, social, technological, legal and organisational factors affecting this work.
 The project also adopts a process‑oriented perspective, examining how past, present and future dynamics interact within each organisation.

 Meet the Principal Investigator(s) for the project